 “We gave them a cement tree, which they proceeded to break to pieces with teeth and claws.
 Before the first week was over they had all of the cement broken off the tree and the branches, made of strong rods of reinforcement iron, bent all out of shape, and the metal lath upon which the cement gunnite had been shot hanging in shreds.
 Finally we took them out and built a tree with reinforced pipes for limbs and the heaviest, hardest cement possible to obtain sprayed on very, very thick.
 They put this tree through every test, but it has stood and how they love to go up and down it."

-In 1965, a Malayan sun bear named Boo Boo was honorably “discharged” from the U.S. Navy and donated to the Zoo’s Children’s Zoo after serving more than six months as the mascot to the Seabees of MCB Ten in the fighting zone of Vietnam.
-Boo Boo held the distinction of being one of the few animals to receive dental care from a Navy dentist; apparently, the Seabees fed her a lot of sweets, causing dental problems.
+In 1965, a Malayan sun bear named Boo Boo was donated by the United States Navy to the Zoo’s Children’s Zoo after being used for six months as the mascot to the Seabees of MCB Ten in the fighting zone of Vietnam.
+Boo Boo held the distinction of being one of a few animals to receive dental care from a navy dentist; apparently, the Seabees fed her a lot of sweets, causing dental problems.
 Another “celebrity” sun bear at that time was Josephine, who had been the mascot of the University of California, Los Angeles’ football team in 1961.

 When Sun Bear Forest opened at the Zoo in 1989, five young Malayan sun bears quickly, and true to form, tore up their new home, ripping out grass, trees, and anything else they could find.
-Zoo architects and horticulturists again had to redesign the exhibit to make it more "bear proof."
-Still, the new exhibit was a success, as we welcomed the birth of Stanley later that year.
+Zoo architects and horticulturists again had to redesign the habitat to make it more "bear proof."
+Still, the new habitat was a success, as we welcomed the birth of sun bear Stanley later that year.

-Our Zoo is currently home to two Bornean sun bears, Marcella and Francis.
-As the only successfully reproducing female Bornean sun bear in the U.S., Marcella is a great ambassador for sun bear conservation.
+Our Zoo is currently home to a Bornean sun bear named Marcella.
+As the only successfully reproducing female Bornean sun bear in the US, Marcella is a great ambassador for sun bear conservation.
 Her first cub, Danum, was born in 2004, the first Bornean sun bear to be born in North America.
 Second son Bulan was born in 2006, and in 2008, Marcella had twins Pagi and Palu.
-Because sun bears are so hard to find in the wild, Marcella and her babies allowed researchers and keepers the rare chance to study mother/cub interactions.
+Because sun bears are so hard to find in their native habitat, Marcella and her babies allowed our conservation scientists and wildlife care specialists the rare chance to study mother/cub interactions.
 All four of Marcella’s offspring have moved to other zoos as part of the Species Survival Plan for sun bears.

-Sun bears are a species vulnerable to extinction.
-It is unknown how many are left in the wild, since their secretive nature makes them hard to find, and few studies have focused on these animals.
-This lack of data currently prevents them from being listed as endangered; however, wild sun bear populations are believed to be dwindling rapidly, due mainly to habitat loss from farming and logging, poaching (both for meat and use in medicines), and even the pet trade.
-Their appetite for oil palm and other commercial crops has led to a lot of trouble between sun bears and humans, and wild sun bears are walking a survival tightrope.
+Sun bears are vulnerable to extinction.
+It is unknown how many are left, since their secretive nature makes them hard to find, and few studies have focused on these bears.
+This lack of data currently prevents them from being listed as endangered; however, sun bear populations are believed to be dwindling rapidly, due mainly to habitat loss from farming and logging, poaching (both for meat and use in medicines), and even the pet trade.
+Their appetite for oil palm and other commercial crops has led to a lot of trouble between sun bears and humans, and sun bears are walking a survival tightrope.

 The population of this rare bear is thought to have declined more than 30 percent in the last 30 years.
 Although it is illegal to kill sun bears, laws protecting them are rarely enforced.

-San Diego Zoo Global, through past participation in the Bornean Sun Bear Species Survival Plan and current efforts with zoos worldwide, is certainly doing its part to help these petite and fun-loving bears.
-We also collaborate with the Bornean Sun Bear Conservation Centre (BSBCC) in Sabah, Borneo.
+San Diego Zoo Wildlife Alliance, through past participation in the Bornean Sun Bear Species Survival Plan and current collaborative efforts with zoos worldwide, is working hard to help these petite bears.
+We also partner with the Bornean Sun Bear Conservation Centre (BSBCC) in Sabah, Borneo.
 BSBCC serves as a rescue and rehabilitation facility for orphaned and injured sun bears.

-We are excited about developing our partnership into a research opportunity that will aid in the conservation of the smallest bear on Earth and could lend insight into this bear’s biology.
+We are excited about developing our partnership into a conservation work opportunity that will aid in the protection of the smallest bear on Earth and could lend insight into this bear’s biology.
 We know from our past work, for example, that sun bear mothers and panda mothers are very similar in their attentive maternal-care styles, and both pandas and sun bears differ from the less active hibernating bears like brown and black bears.
-What other similarities and differences between the bear species will we find?
+What other similarities and differences between the many bears will we find?